It was my dream to raise a puppy and Guide Dogs helped and supported me all the way. It has been the gift that keeps on

 If you’ve checked the criteria above and think raising a puppy could be for you, click here to register your interest and apply online.

-A member of our friendly team will get in touch with you to send additional information and invite you to an onsite information session and brief site tour.
+A member of our friendly team will get in touch with you to send additional information and outline the application process.

 Meet your puppy